egeloen/ivory-google-map/doc/service/directions/directions_response.md

 $duration = $leg->getDistance();
 ```

+If you want to learn more about the duration, you can read its [documentation](/doc/service/base.md#distance).

 ### Duration

 It indicates the total duration of this leg.
 It is represented by the `Duration`.